moj-analytical-services/OPG/.ipynb_checkpoints/README_LPA-checkpoint.md

 ### Multiple imputation (MI) is a powerful technique for handling missing data, and incorporating it into a Bayesian framework provides a robust and flexible approach.
-Let’s explore how to perform multiple imputation within a Bayesian context:

 #### Conceptual Understanding of Missing Data: